puffanee/puffanee-base-node/README.md

 # Puffanee Base for Node.JS
+**Puffanee Base for Puffanee Node Products.
+Please read all other informations!**

 ## Legal Information
 This project is fully designed for Puffanee NODE products, due to our principles of transparency and tutorials, the project is left open-source, but it is forbidden to use, copy, distribute or take any action without written permission.
 Legal action will be taken against people who leak private data from the project.